 Informal, opportunistic teaching is a central component of medical education.
 Applying an outline structure can improve the efficiency and effectiveness of a given teaching opportunity.
 By encouraging a discussion rather than a lecture, this type of approach can give educational benefit, and more enjoyment, for both the learner and the instructor.

 - Neher, et al. A Five-step “Microskills” Model of Clinical Teaching.
 Journal of the American Board of Family Practice.
 5:419-424, 1992.

 This 1.25 credit CME course is designed for medical doctors who desire to pursue a career in clinical research in the US.
 The course will help you develop knowledge on key elements required to be an effective clinical investigator, understand what it takes to become a clinician-investigator, understand the importance of mentorship in your career trajectory, and develop specific skills in writing proposals, crafting scientific papers, and making effective presentations.
 Click on the title link to learn more.

 Dr. Martina McGrath is an Instructor in Medicine at Harvard Medical School, and a member of the Renal Division, Department of Medicine, at Brigham and Women’s Hospital, both in Boston.
-Dr. McGrath is the Medical Editor for the Trends in Medicine blog.
+Dr. McGrath is the former Medical Editor for the Trends in Medicine blog.

 *OPINIONS EXPRESSED BY OUR GUEST AUTHORS ARE VALUABLE TO US AT LEAN FORWARD, BUT DO NOT REPRESENT OFFICIAL POSITIONS OR STATEMENTS FROM HARVARD MEDICAL SCHOOL.